-Before electronic gadgets, cinemas, shopping malls, and cafes invaded our lives, Zoo was the most preferred destination for family outings.
+Before electronic gadgets, cinemas, shopping malls, and cafes invaded our lives, the Zoo was the most preferred destination for family outings.

 In 1997, it was renamed the New England Zoo, but most locals still call it the Franklin Park Zoo.